DiegoAmaxmandro/Programming-for-AI-CA/README.md

   - pandas
   - matplotlib
   - seaborn
-- An API key for the APOD data feching operations
+- An API key for the APOD data fetching operations

-## configuring Environment Variable
+## Configuring Environment Variable

-On your terminal or command prompt you can run the code bellow to set up the envitomnt variable for teh API key:
+On your terminal or command prompt, you can run the code below to set up the environment variable for the API key:

 export API_KEY='your_api_key'